xingder/jshuffle.github.io/README.md

 1.changed some content structures.

-2.added mathjax.js module and mathematical formula are supported.
+2.added mathjax.js module and mathematical formula are thus supported.

 JShuffle 2019.12